syyunn/deepwto-stream/README.md

-## GraphQL schema build with AWS Amplify CLI to cloud-upload the deepwto research dataset on AWS DynamoDB
+## GraphQL schema build with AWS Amplify CLI on AWS DynamoDB to cloud-access the deepwto research dataset